A quaddie is a bet type whereby the bettor must select the winner of each of the four nominated quaddie races.

 The bettor can select any number of possible winners in each leg.
 The cost of a quaddie bet is calculated by multiplying the number of selections in each leg.
 The quaddie can also be referred to as a quadrella.

-All quaddie bets go into a pool, which is divided among winning bets.
+A quaddie is a form of pari-mutuel betting where all bets go into a pool, the winning dividend is determined by dividing up the total pool among the winning bets.
 The payouts for quaddies can range from $40 right up to $100,000 depending on the results of each race.
+As an example, the 2018 Melbourne Cup quaddie paid a dividend of $25,194.50.
 Quaddie dividends are declared for a $1 unit.

 The example shows a quadrella bet where the bettor has picked a varying number of selections in each leg.
-If the bet is successful the quaddie dividend will pay $813.10
+The cost of the bet is $80, which is the number of possible winning combinations for the selections.

-If the punter decided to put a 20% flexi quaddie on using the same example above, the cost of the quaddie would be $16.80 and the payout if successful would be $162.60.
+If the punter decided to put a 20% flexi quaddie on using the same example above, the cost of the quaddie would be $16 and the payout, if successful, would be 20% of the declared dividend.

 Be aware that most betting sites do not allow the use of bonus bets for quaddie betting.
 Also, check the maximum payout with your bookmaker, and if this is a concern, bet with the TAB where there is no cap on payouts.
 Similar bet types include the daily double, that involves two legs, and treble bets, which involve three.